The Symposium

 Richard C. Staab, DO Internal Medicine Graduate Fund

-The fund was initiated for the purpose of supporting the ongoing educational needs of the residents in the Internal Medicine Department at OSU Medical Center.
-It’s through funding such as this, that we are able to maintain the academic integrity of the physicians that OSU Medical Center continually places into the community.
-In addition, this memorial fund will also pay tribute to Dr. Staab, a prominent oncologist who had ties to Tulsa and understood the mission of training young osteopathic physicians.
+The Richard C. Staab, DO Internal Medicine Graduate Fund was established to support the ongoing educational needs of residents in the Internal Medicine Department at OSU Medical Center.
+Through generous contributions to this fund, we are able to uphold the academic excellence and integrity of the physicians OSU Medical Center proudly places into the community.

-Osteopathic Founders Foundation
+Payable to Osteopathic Founders Foundation

-8801 S Yale Ave Ste 400
+8801 S Yale Ave, Ste 400

 Tulsa, OK 74137-3539

-2024 Donors
+2025 Donors

-The Family of Richard C. Staab, DO
+Richard C. Staab, DO

 Richard C. Staab, DO Legacy Award